per1234/inoliblist/README.md

 - **#Forks**: Number of forks of the repository.
 Note that this is forks of the repository specifically, as opposed to the "Fork" number shown on a repository's GitHub homepage, which is the total number of forks in the repository's network.
 - **#Stars**: Number of people who have "starred" the repository.
 - **#Contributors**: Number of people who have committed to the repository.
 Note: This doesn't always match the contributor count shown on the home page of GitHub repositories.
 It may be that number includes the contributors with private email addresses.
+- **Status**: Combined status of the latest commit to the default branch.
+Status will typically indicate the result of continuous integration checks.
 - **License**: Repository license as [detected by GitHub](https://help.github.com/articles/licensing-a-repository/) from a license file in the root of the repository.
 Note this does not necessarily guarantee all content in the repository has that license.
   - `none`: There is no license file.
   - `unrecognized: There is a license file but it did not match a standard license type.